kollin-brandenburg/ICS_HCM/LabGuide200.md

 ![](images/200/image135.png)

-**2.10** In another tab, go to demo environment launch pad, click on the "Get SaaS Passwords” to get latest username and passwords for UCM cloud.
+**2.10** In another tab, go to demo environment launch pad, click on the **Get SaaS Passwords** to get latest username and passwords for UCM cloud.
 Write these down to use in the next step.

 ![](images/200/image142.png)